rovati/noteapp/README.md

 For the first release, the following features are planned:
 - access the notes from a main page that shows the list of all locally saved notes
 - create new notes through a minimal toolbar
-- edit notes titles and content
+- edit notes title and content
 - delete notes from the main page

 For future releases, the following features will be added: